leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive
 - What are the treatment options for myopia?
+- Treatment for myopia?
+- Who need op for myopia?
+- I am short sighted, how can I improve my eyesight
+- Can short sightedness be reversed?
+- Can myopia reduce back on its own
+- I am short sighted but I don't want to wear specs
 - Is there a cure for myopia?
 - Can myopia be treated?
 - Can myopia be reversed?